 Professor Jo Poulton’s Oxford research group:

 - The team are now identifying drug modulators of mitophagy which may prevent progression or even ameliorate mitochondrial diseases.
-Their work on the effects of Doxorubicin (widely used in oncology) are directly relevant to preventing its cardiotoxicity (resulting in heart transplantation).
+They are funded by the Lily Foundation to investigate candidate drugs for treating mtDNA depletion syndrome.

 - They are looking to develop a way to improve the outcome of pre-implantation genetic diagnosis and mitochondrial replacement therapy to prevent mtDNA diseases.

 Further information is provided on the University of Oxford webpage.